mia-platform/documentation/docs/release-notes/platform_10-4-0_releasenotes.md

 Editor full screen mode is now limited in the tab context, allowing you to navigate your browser tabs without having to exit the fullscreen mode itself!

 ### Bug Fix

+This version addressed a few bugs, here is a comprehensive list:

+  * A bug affecting ConfigMap editors with many lines has been fixed

 ## Fast Data